steveschmidt04/demoBlazeAutomatedTest/README.md

 ## Installation
-TestCafe is built upon NodeJS and requires nodeJS to be installed prior to installation of test script.
-nodejs can be downloaded from:  https://nodejs.org/en/
+TestCafe is built upon NodeJS and requires nodeJS to be installed prior to installation of test script.  nodejs can be downloaded from:  https://nodejs.org/en/

 To install testCafe and associated project dependencies:
 1. ) Clone repository locally
 2. ) Navigate to top level project directory
-3. ) execute "npm install" command from terminal
+3. ) execute "npm install" command from terminal, this will install a node-modules directory containing the required npm packages.

 ## Execution